Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Suns Betting Records & Stats

-- In 41 of 82 games this season, Phoenix and its opponents have combined to total more than 225.5 points.
+- Phoenix's 82 games this season have gone over this contest's total of 226.5 points 41 times.

-- The average total in Phoenix's games this season is 225.2, 0.3 points fewer than this matchup's over/under.
+- The average total in Phoenix's matchups this year is 225.2, 1.3 fewer points than this game's over/under.

 - So far this season, the Suns have put together a 43-38-0 record against the spread.